 The market price of our common stock could decline as a result of sales of a large number of shares in the market.
 These sales may also make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate to raise funds through future offerings of common stock.
-As of March 31, 2001, several entities beneficially owned more than 5% of the outstanding shares of our common stock, including Mayfield Fund, Investor Guernsey Ltd. and PaTMark Company, Inc. On May 8, 2001, Mayfield Fund distributed 1,734,176 shares of Intuitive common stock to its members.
+As of June 30, 2001, several entities beneficially owned more than 5% of the outstanding shares of our common stock, including Investor Guernsey Ltd. and PaTMarK Company, Inc. On May 8, 2001, Mayfield Fund distributed 1,734,176 shares of Intuitive common stock to its Partners, and on June 21, 2001, Mayfield Fund distributed 891,801 shares of Intuitive common stock to its Partners.